ATI (NYSE:ATI) Updates Q4 2022 Earnings Guidance

 ATI (NYSE:ATI – Get Rating) issued an update on its fourth quarter 2022 earnings guidance on Thursday morning.
 The company provided earnings per share guidance of $0.49-$0.55 for the period, compared to the consensus earnings per share estimate of $0.59.
 The company issued revenue guidance of -.
 ATI also updated its FY 2022 guidance to $1.96-$2.02 EPS.

-ATI (NYSE:ATI – Get Rating) last announced its quarterly earnings data on Wednesday, November 2nd.
-The basic materials company reported $0.53 earnings per share (EPS) for the quarter, beating the consensus estimate of $0.52 by $0.01.
-The business had revenue of $1.03 billion during the quarter, compared to analysts’ expectations of $936.80 million.
-ATI had a return on equity of 28.25% and a net margin of 0.67%.
-The business’s quarterly revenue was up 42.2% compared to the same quarter last year.
-During the same quarter last year, the business posted $0.05 EPS.
-As a group, sell-side analysts expect that ATI will post 2 EPS for the current year.
+ATI (NYSE:ATI – Get Rating) last released its earnings results on Wednesday, November 2nd.
+The basic materials company reported $0.53 earnings per share for the quarter, beating analysts’ consensus estimates of $0.52 by $0.01.
+ATI had a net margin of 0.67% and a return on equity of 28.25%.
+The company had revenue of $1.03 billion for the quarter, compared to analysts’ expectations of $936.80 million.
+During the same quarter in the previous year, the company earned $0.05 EPS.
+ATI’s revenue for the quarter was up 42.2% on a year-over-year basis.
+As a group, equities analysts anticipate that ATI will post 2 EPS for the current year.

 Wall Street Analyst Weigh In

-In other ATI news, CAO Karl D. Schwartz sold 1,000 shares of the business’s stock in a transaction that occurred on Monday, September 12th.
-The stock was sold at an average price of $31.32, for a total value of $31,320.00.
-Following the completion of the sale, the chief accounting officer now owns 62,833 shares in the company, valued at $1,967,929.56.
-The sale was disclosed in a document filed with the SEC, which is available through this link.
-In other news, CEO Robert S. Wetherbee sold 15,000 shares of the business’s stock in a transaction that occurred on Tuesday, November 1st.
-The stock was sold at an average price of $30.23, for a total value of $453,450.00.
-Following the transaction, the chief executive officer now owns 333,753 shares of the company’s stock, valued at $10,089,353.19.
-The transaction was disclosed in a filing with the SEC, which is available at the SEC website.
-Also, CAO Karl D. Schwartz sold 1,000 shares of the business’s stock in a transaction that occurred on Monday, September 12th.
-The shares were sold at an average price of $31.32, for a total value of $31,320.00.
-Following the completion of the transaction, the chief accounting officer now directly owns 62,833 shares in the company, valued at approximately $1,967,929.56.
+In related news, CEO Robert S. Wetherbee sold 15,000 shares of the business’s stock in a transaction that occurred on Monday, October 3rd.
+The shares were sold at an average price of $27.13, for a total transaction of $406,950.00.
+Following the completion of the transaction, the chief executive officer now owns 343,753 shares in the company, valued at approximately $9,326,018.89.
+The transaction was disclosed in a document filed with the SEC, which is available at this hyperlink.
+In other ATI news, CEO Robert S. Wetherbee sold 15,000 shares of the company’s stock in a transaction that occurred on Monday, October 3rd.
+The shares were sold at an average price of $27.13, for a total transaction of $406,950.00.
+Following the transaction, the chief executive officer now owns 343,753 shares in the company, valued at approximately $9,326,018.89.
+The sale was disclosed in a document filed with the Securities & Exchange Commission, which is available at the SEC website.
+Also, CAO Karl D. Schwartz sold 1,000 shares of the company’s stock in a transaction that occurred on Monday, September 12th.
+The shares were sold at an average price of $31.32, for a total transaction of $31,320.00.
+Following the transaction, the chief accounting officer now owns 62,833 shares in the company, valued at approximately $1,967,929.56.
 The disclosure for this sale can be found here.
-Over the last quarter, insiders sold 32,000 shares of company stock worth $922,940.
-0.82% of the stock is owned by insiders.
+Insiders sold a total of 31,000 shares of company stock worth $891,720 in the last 90 days.
+0.82% of the stock is owned by corporate insiders.

 ATI Company Profile